xwal/awesome-stars/README.md

 - [FDStackView](https://github.com/forkingdog/FDStackView) - Use UIStackView directly in iOS6+
 - [YYText](https://github.com/ibireme/YYText) - Powerful text framework for iOS to display and edit rich text.
 - [ECSlidingViewController](https://github.com/ECSlidingViewController/ECSlidingViewController) - Customizable sliding view controller container.
-- [NetworkEye](https://github.com/coderyi/NetworkEye) - a iOS network debug library ,It can monitor HTTP requests within the App and displays information related to the request.
+- [NetworkEye](https://github.com/coderyi/NetworkEye) - a iOS network debug library ,monitor HTTP requests
 - [iOS-WebP](https://github.com/seanooi/iOS-WebP) - Google's WebP image format decoder and encoder for iOS
 - [ResearchKit](https://github.com/ResearchKit/ResearchKit) - ResearchKit is an open source software framework that makes it easy to create apps for medical research or for other research projects.
 - [xctool](https://github.com/facebook/xctool) - An extension for Apple's xcodebuild that makes it easier to test iOS and macOS apps.
 - [SVWebViewController](https://github.com/TransitApp/SVWebViewController) - A drop-in inline browser for your iOS app.
-- [wikipedia-ios](https://github.com/wikimedia/wikipedia-ios) - 📱The official Wikipedia iOS app.
 - [FlatUIKit](https://github.com/Grouper/FlatUIKit) - A collection of awesome flat UI components for iOS.
 - [SAMKeychain](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS
 - [PulsingHalo](https://github.com/shu223/PulsingHalo) - iOS Component for creating a pulsing animation.
 - [AnimatedTransitionGallery](https://github.com/shu223/AnimatedTransitionGallery) - A gallery app of custom animated transitions for iOS.
-- [CYLTabBarController](https://github.com/ChenYilong/CYLTabBarController) - 【中国特色 TabBar】最低只需传两个数组即可完成主流App框架搭建【iOS12 & iPhone XS MAX supported】
+- [CYLTabBarController](https://github.com/ChenYilong/CYLTabBarController) - [EN]It is an iOS UI module library for adding animation to iOS tabbar items and icons with Lottie, and adding a bigger center UITabBar Item.
+[CN]【中国特色 TabBar】一行代码实现 Lottie 动画TabBar，支持中间带+号的TabBar样式，自带红点角标，支持动态刷新。【iOS13 & Dark Mode  & iPhone XS MAX supported】
 - [jsonmodel](https://github.com/jsonmodel/jsonmodel) - Magical Data Modeling Framework for JSON - allows rapid creation of smart data models.
 You can use it in your iOS, macOS, watchOS and tvOS apps.
 - [GRMustache](https://github.com/groue/GRMustache) - Flexible and production-ready Mustache templates for MacOS Cocoa and iOS
 - [cocoa-rest-client](https://github.com/mmattozzi/cocoa-rest-client) - A free, native Apple macOS app for testing HTTP/REST endpoints